vthot4/awesome-cloud-engineer/kubernetes/Preparing for the CKA in 15 days..md

+# Preparing for the CKA in 15 days.

 CKA is designed to test if the candidates have enough knowledge and skills to be K8s administrators.
 You need to know what skills and abilities the CKA expect the candidates to demonstrate in the exam so that you can align your daily practices with these requirements accordingly during preparation.